Aram-Vn/water_simulation/README.md

 # Classes

+# Classes

 `Classes`

 - `The WaterSimulation class` is responsible for simulating the dynamics of water height in a pool.
 It uses a PID controller to dynamically adjust the water input rate to reach and maintain a target water height.

 - **Methods**:
-  - `static WaterSimulation* getInstance(double inputTargetWaterHeight, double kp, double ki, double kd)`
+  - `static WaterSimulation* getInstance(double TargetWaterHeight, double inputKp = 1.0, double inputKi = 0.1, double inputKd = 0.01);`

     Retrieves the singleton instance of WaterSimulation.
-If the instance does not exist, it cols private constructor which initializes a WaterSimulation instance with a specified target water height and PID parameters (proportional gain **kp**, integral gain **ki**, and derivative gain **kd**).
+If the instance does not exist, it cols private constructor which initializes a WaterSimulation instance with a specified target water height and PID parameters (proportional gain **Kp**, integral gain **Ki**, and derivative gain **Kd**).

     - Parameters
       - `inputTargetWaterHeight`: The desired water height to be maintained.
-      - `kp`: Proportional gain for the PID controller. default value is 1.0
+      - `inputKp`: Proportional gain for the PID controller. default value is 1.0
-      - `ki`: Integral gain for the PID controller. default value is 0.1
+      - `inputKi`: Integral gain for the PID controller. default value is 0.1
-      - `kd`: Derivative gain for the PID controller. default value is 0.01
+      - `inputKd`: Derivative gain for the PID controller. default value is 0.01

     - **Returns**: A pointer to the singleton WaterSimulation instance.